tonyjurg/GNT-greek2betacode/README.md

 ## beta-code-py

 The engine for these notebooks is [beta-code-py](https://github.com/perseids-tools/beta-code-py) which is available under the [MIT license](https://github.com/perseids-tools/beta-code-py?tab=MIT-1-ov-file).
-Hence these notbooks are also made available under the same license.
+Hence these notebooks are also made available under the same license.